-Following breakfast the next day, we were to be packed up and ready to roll by 10am.
+Following breakfast the next day, we were packed up and ready to roll by 10am.

-Our travels would take us from Mendoza to Puente de Inca, about 3 hours away up into the Andes.
+Our travels will take us from Mendoza to Puente de Inca, about 3 hours away up into the Andes.

 The next stop was made at an Inka staging area where we separated our gear into 4 designated bags.

-- The first bag to prepare was for high altitude gear, which would be loaded on a mule and not be seen until we arrived at basecamp, 3 days from now… this bag included stuff like climbing boots, crampons, helmet, expedition parka/pants, heavy gloves, extra layers, thick wool socks, etc. For this, I used a Hyperlite 140L Expedition Duffle.
+- The first bag to prepare was for high altitude gear, which would be loaded on a mule and not be seen until we arrived at base camp, three days from now… this bag included stuff like climbing boots, crampons, helmet, expedition parka/pants, heavy gloves, extra layers, thick wool socks, etc. For this, I used a Hyperlite 140L Expedition Duffle.

-- A second bag was packed with every day gear, which was also carried by mule but would follow us along the way to basecamp: containing our sleeping bag, sleeping pad, food, etc. My second bag was a Gregory Denali 100 that I would later use to carry my own stuff up from basecamp to camp 3.
+- A second bag was to be packed with every day gear, which was also carried by mule but would follow us along the way to base camp: containing our sleeping bag, sleeping pad, food, etc. My second bag was a Gregory Denali 100 backpack that I would later use to carry my own stuff up from base to camp 3.

 - Any other travel luggage would be locked up and left behind at this staging area until the expedition was over.
 Packed in this bag were casual clothes, neck pillow for travel, laptop and whatever extra items we brought that were deemed unnecessary for this expedition.